ldereske/Bell-Dereske_Evans_Fugal_Rain/R_file/README.md

 File describing the functional role of each published leaf fungal endophyte.

 + target - the NCBI classification of each published OTU
-+ Study - study in which OTU was charaterized and published (see below for citation)
++ Study - study in which OTU was characterized and published (see below for citation)
 + Taxa - low classification of OTU from study
 + Result - description of results on characterization of OTU
-+ Group - simplified groupin of each OTU based of published results
++ Group - simplified grouping of each OTU based of published results
 + Interaction - combined interaction group limited to Mutualist, Pathogen, Context Mutualist, and Unknown

 ##### Sequences and functional roles are based off of